Custom WordPress Website Development (The Ultimate Guide)

 Plugins are programs that can be installed on your WordPress site to enable certain features and quality-of-life improvements.
 Some of these are free, while others have fees associated with them.
 The more experienced a web developer you have, the fewer plugins you may require, as it’s likelier that they’ll have the know-how needed to create their own new functionalities and features.
 The more proficient and experienced they are in coding for languages like CSS and HTML, the better.

-WordPress plugins can easily be added by clicking Plugins, followed by Add New.
-This takes you to a marketplace where you can find, download, and install whichever plugins that interest you.
+With WordPress, you can easily install plugins by clicking Plugins, followed by Add New.
+This takes you to a marketplace where you can find, download, and install whichever existing plugins that interest you.
 Developers may also update plugins, which can then be downloaded to ensure you have the latest version.

 Create Your Pages